Immortalised: The People Loved, Left and Lost in our Landscape

 A limited number of free tickets are available for special curator-led tours of the exhibition.
 Book now to secure you place.

-The panel includes: Emily Gee, London Planning Director at Historic England, Bee Rowlatt, author and chair of ‘Mary on the Green’ campaign, and Dr. Elizabeth Darling, architectural historian at Oxford Brookes University.
+The panel included: Emily Gee, London Planning Director at Historic England, Bee Rowlatt, author and chair of ‘Mary on the Green’ campaign, and Dr. Elizabeth Darling, architectural historian at Oxford Brookes University.

 Also of interest...